 A Support System

 Setting up a support system is vital, especially so if some of the people in group need a little more help to get around.
-Anyone in the group with special care needs – temporary or permanent – should be assigned a carer; so much better if they have an existing background in dealing with the particular situation or have an existing medical background of any sort.
+Anyone in the group with special care needs – temporary or permanent – should be assigned a caregiverr; so much better if they have an existing background in dealing with the particular situation or have an existing medical background of any sort.
 The need for a support system is as much mental as it is physical, especially for reasons of keeping up morale or for anyone who suffers from depression or anxiety; it’s worth noting that St. John’s Wort is increasingly studied as a natural antidepressant – again, a good supplement, though not replacement.

 Deaf and Hearing-Impaired